What Is Customer Marketing?

 Today, companies are using their customers to tell their story, and these stories can take a variety of formats.
 Regardless of the format, you need customers who are willing to go on record for you.
 They have to be willing to participate in your marketing with you and help you tell your story.

 Video is one of the hottest marketing vehicles being deployed right now.
 You want video that highlights and focuses on your customer.
 The video should be about them and their business, not you and your company.
-But the video shows how the company has benefited from your product or service, so while it’s not directly about you, its clear you’ve been part of their success.
+But the video shows how the company has benefited from your product or service, so while it’s not directly about you, it’s clear you’ve been part of their success.

 Video can be used in email, on the web, as part of the sales process, in social campaigns and even at events or trade shows.
 The uses of these video success stories are varied, and the power of video is its ability to tell your story quickly, usually under three minutes.